 Anna and the Apocalypse is available to rent or buy now.

-The brainchild of the late Scottish filmmaker Ryan McHenry, who in 2011 wrote and directed a short film titled Zombie Musical.
-The feature film Anna and the Apocalypse was years in the making, with its premiere sadly arriving after McHenry’s death from osteosarcoma, a form of cancer, in 2015.
-However, despite this tragic loss early in the film’s development, writer Alan McDonald, producers Naysun Alae-Carew and Nicholas Crum and singer-songwriters Tommy Reilly and Roddy Hart were determined not to let McHenry’s vision fade.
-And by 2016, the creative ensemble was complete.
+Anna was the brainchild of the late Scottish filmmaker Ryan McHenry, who wrote and directed a short film titled Zombie Musical in 2011; however, its journey to a feature-length format would be years in the making, its premiere sadly arriving after McHenry’s death from osteosarcoma in 2015.
+Thankfully, despite this tragic loss, writer Alan McDonald, director John McPhail, producers Naysun Alae-Carew and Nicholas Crum and singer-songwriters Tommy Reilly and Roddy Hart were determined not to let McHenry’s vision fade, and by 2016, the creative ensemble was complete.